dimitris-zervas/osx-ros2-docker-image/README.md

 # osx-ros2-docker-image

 ROS 2 Docker images for OSX.
-The images are following the tutorials of installing ros2 on your Ubuntu machine.
+The images are following the tutorials for installing ros2 on your Ubuntu machine.

 [LINK](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)